Early Life and Education of Deion Sanders: A Complete Timeline

 1999: Marriage to Pilar Biggers-Sanders

-In 1999, Deion Sanders married Pilar Biggers-Sanders.
+In 1999, Deion Sanders married Pilar Biggers-Sanders, with whom he had three children.

 September 2, 2005: Hurricane Katrina Relief Challenge